Exceptional holonomy on vector bundles with two-dimensional fibers: -structures

-\item Any 4-form on an 8-dimensional real vector space which is stabilized by Spin($7$) or $\text{Spin}_0(3,4)$ is a Spin($7$)- or $\text{Spin}_0(3,4)$-structure.
-However, there is no simple criterion like Theorem \ref{SU3StrThm} which decides if a given 4-form is a Spin($7$)- or $\text{Spin}_0(3,4)$-structure. \end{enumerate} \end{Rem}
+\item Any 4-form on an 8-dimensional real vector space that is stabilized by Spin($7$) or $\text{Spin}_0(3,4)$ is a Spin($7$)- or $\text{Spin}_0(3,4)$-structure.
+However, there is no simple criterion like Theorem \ref{SU3StrThm} that decides if a given 4-form is a Spin($7$)- or $\text{Spin}_0(3,4)$-structure. \end{enumerate} \end{Rem}

 The notion of a Spin($7$)- or a $\text{Spin}_0(3,4)$-structure on an 8-dimensional mani\-fold can be defined completely analogously to Definition \ref{SU3DefII} and \ref{G2DefII}.